Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 glEnd();```
 ```

 This here would've been one drawcall.
-Video cards of the time were designed for it.
+Video cards of the time were designed for it, and as you can see it was heavily CPU-bound.
 If you wanted to upload texture coordinates, you'd have to call a bunch of `glTexCoord2f` as well.

 Ignoring triangle fans and such, you then had OpenGL 1.1 with the ability to upload a buffer of vertices:
 ```cpp